DiPeiResearch/DiPeiResearch.github.io/_pages/projects.md

 excerpt: "Selected projects in tobacco regulation, message design, health equity, and global public health."
 ---

 At Georgia State University, I contribute as a postdoctoral researcher to several NIH-funded projects.
 My work spans formative research, message and measure development, protocol implementation, student training, data management and analysis, and dissemination.
-I also lead the CDC Foundation-funded study as principal investigator.
+I also lead a CDC Foundation-funded study as principal investigator.
 The remaining projects represent related collaborative and earlier research.

 # Selected projects